jayliu50/prototype-with-svg/README.md

 # Next Steps #
 - Well, fix some of those known issues.
 They really suck.
-- Consideration of integrating other Javascript libraries into the mix for greater leverage and expressability.
+- Consideration of integrating other Javascript libraries (d3? angular? react? rivets?, snap.js?) into the mix for greater leverage and expressability.
+- Add unit testing

 # Acknowledgments #
 Based on Tom Germeau's article that opened my mind about prototyping using Adobe Illustrator (or any SVG editor): [How designers can create interactive prototypes with Illustrator](http://tomgermeau.com/2014/02/how-designers-can-create-interactive-prototypes-with-illustrator/)